 (e) Chapter 7 Trustees.

-- (1) Compensation Request in Final Report.
-A chapter 7 trustee may seek court approval of a final application for compensation by including the request in the trustee's final report. - (2) Calculation under § 326(a). - (A) Cases Filed Before October 17, 2005.
-In cases filed before October 17, 2005, the chapter 7 trustee's request for approval of compensation must include a calculation of the limitation under § 326(a), the total amount of compensation being sought, and the effective hourly rate of the trustee's compensation, i.e. the amount requested for compensation divided by the actual hours for services performed.
-The request for compensation must be supported with detailed time records. - (B) Cases Filed on or After October 17, 2005.
-In cases filed on or after October 17, 2005, the chapter 7 trustee may seek approval of compensation in the amount calculated under § 326(a) with no requirement to file with the court detailed time records.
-This provision does not excuse a trustee from the responsibility to maintain contemporaneous time records or compliance with requirements that may be imposed by the Office of the United States Trustee. - (C) Privilege or Excise Taxes.
-The trustee may include in a compensation request an amount attributable to liability for privilege or excise taxes, such as the State of Hawaii General Excise Tax, to the extent that the total compensation request does not exceed the statutory limitation of § 326(a). - (f) Chapter 7 Trustee's Professionals.
-A professional employed by a chapter 7 trustee may file an application for final compensation substantially conforming to the local form (Final Application for Compensation by Professional Employed by Chapter 7 Trustee [hib\2016-1f]) in lieu of an application conforming to the requirements of subdivision (a) of this rule.
+Compensation Request in Final Report.
+A chapter 7 trustee may seek court approval of a final application for compensation by including the request in the trustee's final report.
+The trustee may include in a compensation request an amount attributable to liability for privilege or excise taxes, such as the State of Hawaii General Excise Tax, to the extent that the total compensation request does not exceed the statutory limitation of § 326(a).

+(f) Chapter 7 Trustee's Professionals.
+A professional employed by a chapter 7 trustee may file an application for final compensation substantially conforming to the local form (Final Application for Compensation by Professional Employed by Chapter 7 Trustee) in lieu of an application conforming to the requirements of subdivision (a) of this rule.

-- (g) Chapter 13 Debtor's Attorney Fees.
-Except as provided for in paragraphs (2) and (3), an attorney for a debtor in a chapter 13 case must seek the allowance of compensation under § 330(a)(4)(B) by filing an application in accordance with subdivision (a) of this rule. - (1) Chapter 13 Attorney Fee Guidelines.
+(g) Chapter 13 Debtor's Attorney Fees.
+Except as provided for in paragraphs (2) and (3), an attorney for a debtor in a chapter 13 case must seek the allowance of compensation under § 330(a)(4)(B) by filing an application in accordance with subdivision (a) of this rule.

+(1) Chapter 13 Attorney Fee Guidelines.
 The court may issue guidelines determining presumptively reasonable fees for normal and customary services to be performed by attorneys for chapter 13 debtors.
-Use of the guidelines may require the filing of an agreement substantially conforming to the local form (Rights and Responsibilities of Chapter 13 Debtors and Attorneys [hib\2016-1g1]).
-An attorney electing to follow the guidelines may seek the allowance of compensation and reimbursement of expenses through expedited procedures provided by this rule. - (2) Allowance of Compensation as Part of Plan Confirmation.
+Use of the guidelines may require the filing of an agreement substantially conforming to the local form (Rights and Responsibilities of Chapter 13 Debtors and Attorneys).
+An attorney electing to follow the guidelines may seek the allowance of compensation and reimbursement of expenses through expedited procedures provided by this rule.

+(2) Allowance of Compensation as Part of Plan Confirmation.
 An attorney electing to follow the Chapter 13 Attorney Fee Guidelines may seek the allowance of initial fees as part of the plan confirmation process without filing a separate application.
-The order allowing the compensation may be included in the order confirming the plan unless the debtor's attorney has failed to file the agreement describing the rights and responsibilities of Chapter 13 debtors and attorneys or if the agreement provides for compensation inconsistent with the compensation disclosed by the attorney under Bankruptcy Rule 2016(b). - (3) Allowance of Compensation for Post-Confirmation Services.
-An attorney who elected to follow the Chapter 13 Attorney Fee Guidelines for the initial allowance of fees may seek the allowance of additional fees for certain post-confirmation services as follows. - (A) Fees Not Exceeding Amounts in Guidelines.
-No application for additional compensation under LBR 2016-1(a) is required if the fee amounts do not exceed the amounts specified in the Chapter 13 Attorney Fee Guidelines and: - (i) no later than 14 days after payment or an agreement to pay the fees directly to the attorney by the debtor or a third party, the attorney files a supplemental disclosure statement substantially conforming to the local form (Supplemental Disclosure of Compensation by Attorney for Chapter 13 Debtor [hib\2016-1g3A]), disclosing the amount of additional compensation paid or to be paid and certifying that the fees requested do not exceed the maximum amounts in the guidelines; or - (ii) the attorney requests payment through plan distributions by filing a request for payment of an administrative expense substantially conforming to the local form (Request for Payment of Administrative Expense: Compensation for Debtor's Attorney in Chapter 13 Case [hib\3070-2a2]), including a certification that the fees requested do not exceed the maximum amounts in the guidelines.
+The order allowing the compensation may be included in the order confirming the plan unless the debtor's attorney has failed to file the agreement describing the rights and responsibilities of Chapter 13 debtors and attorneys or if the agreement provides for compensation inconsistent with the compensation disclosed by the attorney under Bankruptcy Rule 2016(b).

+(3) Allowance of Compensation for Post-Confirmation Services.
+An attorney who elected to follow the Chapter 13 Attorney Fee Guidelines for the initial allowance of fees may seek the allowance of additional fees for certain post-confirmation services as follows.

+(A) Fees Not Exceeding Amounts in Guidelines.
+No application for additional compensation under LBR 2016-1(a) is required if the fee amounts do not exceed the amounts specified in the Chapter 13 Attorney Fee Guidelines and:

+(i) no later than 14 days after payment or an agreement to pay the fees directly to the attorney by the debtor or a third party, the attorney files a supplemental disclosure statement substantially conforming to the local form (Supplemental Disclosure of Compensation by Attorney for Chapter 13 Debtor), disclosing the amount of additional compensation paid or to be paid and certifying that the fees requested do not exceed the maximum amounts in the guidelines; or (ii) the attorney requests payment through plan distributions by filing a request for payment of an administrative expense substantially conforming to the local form (Request for Payment of Administrative Expense: Compensation for Debtor's Attorney in Chapter 13 Case), including a certification that the fees requested do not exceed the maximum amounts in the guidelines.
-UNITED STATES BANKRUPTCY COURT LOCAL BANKRUPTCY RULES DISTRICT OF HAWAII Amended August 1, 2013